 Syracuse Educational Opportunity Center (EOC)

 The Syracuse EOC, established in February 1969 by SUNY, was first known as SEEK (Search for Education, Elevation, and Knowledge) and operated through a network or Cooperative College Centers.
 The center’s name was changed to the Educational Opportunity Center in 1973 and administration was assumed by SUNY Morrisville.
-During its history, the EOC has grown in the number of students served and in the variety of programs offered.
-Today, EOC offers nine major programs as well as employment services and computer access.
+During its history, the SEOC has grown in the number of students served and in the variety of programs offered.
+Today, SEOC offers over 20 programs as well as employment services and computer access.
 Their mission remains the same: to provide qualified and motivated individuals with valuable education and career resources.

 The State University of New York